BriannaLind/VIIRStesting/README.md

 ![image](https://github.com/BriannaLind/VIIRStesting/assets/104585874/923ee4f5-2bd0-4e18-a44a-a286117cce7a)

 # Step 4:
-Choose a granule and click on the set of 3 vertically-aligned grey circles the upper right-hand corner of the granule box.
+Choose a granule and click on the set of 3 vertically-aligned grey circles the upper right corner of the granule box.
 This action reveals two choices: 1) 'View details', and 2) 'Filter granule'.
 Click 'View details'.

 ![image](https://github.com/BriannaLind/VIIRStesting/assets/104585874/d573a5c7-61ce-458e-955a-647564f4d1d9)